 Two women found dead in apartment on Montreal's South Shore

-Police on Montreal's South Shore are investigating after two women were found dead in an apartment.
+Two women were both found dead Wednesday in an apartment on Montreal's South Shore, according to police.

+The deaths of the two women — one in her 80s and the other in her 60s — are being investigated by police as suspicious.

-Longueuil police (SPAL) said that a 911 call around 11:30 a.m. prompted officers to go to an apartment on des Ormeaux Boulevard in Longueuil.
+Longueuil police (SPAL) said that a 911 call around 11:30 a.m.
+Wednesday prompted officers to visit an apartment on des Ormeaux Boulevard in Longueuil.

 "Arriving at the scene, our officers noted the death of both people," said SPAL spokesperson Francois Boucher.

+Neighbours told CTV News at the scene that the two women are a mother and daughter.
+They said they often heard screaming from the apartment and that the police were there often.

+They also said the man in his 30s who was taken to hospital is related to the two women and that he suffers from a mental health issue.

-A crime scene investigation is underway, and the police department is asking anyone with information to contact police immediately at 911.
+A crime scene investigation is underway, and the police service is asking anyone with information to contact them immediately by calling 911.

 Montreal Top Stories